veit/jupyter-tutorial/docs/productive/documenting/rest.rst

 Quick guide
 -----------

-Den folgenden reStructuredText könnt ihr euch als HTML anschauen unter :doc:`rest-example`::
+You can view the following reStructuredText as HTML at :doc:`rest-example`::

     Underline the title with punctuation marks